-The standard, deluxe and superior rooms have en suite shower rooms, air-con, in-room fridge with daily complimentary bottles of water, towels and soap, wardrobes instead of hanging rails, and bedside lamps.
-As you go up the price list you are progressively treated to more space and larger en suite facilities.
-There is also a spacious family room that sleeps three, and a single en suite room if you are travelling solo.
+The standard, deluxe and superior rooms have ensuite shower rooms, air-con, in-room fridge with daily included bottles of water, towels and soap, wardrobes instead of hanging rails, and bedside lamps.
+As you go up the price list you are progressively treated to more space and larger bathrooms.
+There is also a spacious family room that sleeps three, and a single ensuite room if you are travelling solo.

-Breakfast is not included in the room rate but the menu starts at just $2 for toast with butter and jam, fruit salad or eggs on toast and runs the full gamut up to the mammoth full cooked breakfast which comes with bacon, eggs, home-made sausages, tomatoes, baked beans, chips and home-made brown sauce.
-Mugs of tea are 75 cents, French Malongo coffee and freshly squeezed orange juice are $1.50.
+Breakfast is not included in the room rate but the menu starts at just $2 for toast with butter and jam, fruit salad or eggs on toast and runs the full gamut up to the mammoth full cooked breakfast, which comes with bacon, eggs, home-made sausages, tomatoes, baked beans, chips and home-made brown sauce.

-Rosy’s restaurant and bar are justifiably popular throughout the day and night thanks to their generous home cooking, and to various social events, including big screen sports, charity trivia quizzes on the first Friday of the month and the weekly Wednesday film night.
+Rosy’s restaurant and bar are justifiably popular throughout the day and night thanks to their generous home cooking, and to various social events, including big screen sports and charity trivia quizzes.
 Functions are usually over by 23:30 so noise shouldn’t be a problem if you are looking for an early start to catch the sunrise at Angkor Wat.

 Staff can organise excursions and will even make you a picnic to order should your day out mean missing a meal.
 There also have bicycles to hire for $2 a day, with all proceeds going to good causes.
 If that’s a bit too energetic, there is free WiFi throughout the property, and a couple of Skype-enabled laptops which are available on loan.